Audrye Sessions (EP): Background

 Prior to Audrye Sessions, the band was signed with an independent label and released the album Braille.
 This led to a major-label recording contract with RCA Records' subsidiary Black Seal for Audrye Sessions.

 According to lead singer Karazija, inspiration for "Turn Me Off" came after watching a television special hosted by James Gandolfini about war veterans who came back injured badly.
 He says that the song is intended to evoke "being so messed up that you want to shut off."
 The song has been described as having an "up-tempo beat".
 "Awake" and "Where you'll find me" have been compared musically to Radiohead.

 Although they did not do so extensively, Audrye Sessions supported the release of the EP with a tour, and performed at the CMJ Music Marathon in 2008.
 All four of the songs on the EP appeared on their self-titled full-length album.

-In 2008, Black Seal released the music video for "Turn me off", which was directed by Sean Desmond.
+In 2008, Black Seal released the music video for "Turn Me Off", directed by Sean Desmond.